-C1.3.6 Residential flat buildings and multi dwelling housing
+C1.3.6 Residential flat buildings, manor houses, multi dwelling housing and multi dwelling housing (terraces)

-Residential flat buildings and multi dwelling housing in Paddington generally consist of small two, three and four storey buildings dating from the 1930s to 1950s, taller buildings dating from the 1960s to 1970s, and the infill buildings of the 1990s.
+Residential flat buildings and multi dwelling housing in Paddington generally consist of small two, three and four storey buildings dating from the 1930s to 1950s, taller buildings dating from the 1960s to1970s, and the infill buildings of the 1990s.
 This includes some public housing built during the 1950s.